-Bear Creek is designated by BLM as a recreational rockhounding area and included on the Central Oregon Rockhounding Map.
-For many years this place, located 13 miles north of the small town of Brothers, is popular among rock collectors for an abundance of petrified wood.
-The specimens are mostly black, brown, white, yellow, and gray.
-Agatized petrified wood may have yellow and red coloring.
+Located 13 miles north of the small town of Brothers, this site has long been popular among rock collectors for its abundance of petrified wood.
+The specimens found here range in color from black, brown, white, and gray to yellow, with some agatized petrified wood displaying striking yellow and red hues.

 Location: Ochoco National Forest